 Released: September 1, 2018

 Cover image: Tim Palmer

-Tales of the River Press Pack
+Tales from the River Press Pack

-Tales of the River cover image
+Tales from the River cover image

 Praise for Tales of the River

 The beauty and extraordinary natural nuances of our rivers are wonderfully captured in this book.
 If we are to preserve and nurture this essential but threatened resource, then our motivation must come from the heart.
 The richly varied yet delightful chapters in this book are from the heart.
 The result is a powerful, emotional exhortation to preserve and regenerate this vital nourishing life-source.

 —Charles Massy, Call of the Reed-Warbler: A New Agriculture – A New Earth